 Adult Volunteer Opportunities

-There are a variety of ways for you to get involved and volunteer at Minnesota Children's Museum!
-Whether you'd prefer to lead art activities in the classroom, play in the galleries or assist behind the scenes in the office, we have a great opportunity for you to spark children’s learning through play.
+There are a variety of ways for you to get involved as a volunteer at Minnesota Children's Museum!
+Whether you want to play in the galleries or assist behind the scenes in the office, we have a great opportunity for you to spark children’s learning through play.

 Playologists do a variety of activities with the children and families who visit the Museum such as: